hyamamoto/gentoo-bento/README.md

 ###  Hey ma, my portage is empty!

 When your system is booted for the first time.
-Hit like
+Hit

 > emerge --sync           ( or emerge-webrsync)

-to make sure the portage tree in your system is populated.
+to make sure a portage tree in your system is populated.

 ### Check USE flags

 USE flags have been customized for each basebox.
-Hit this commands to see what you already have in your box.
+Hit these commands to see what you already have in your box.

 > cat /etc/portage/package.use/*
 > cat /etc/portage/make.conf | grep USE

-If you change the portage setting, Run
+If you change portage settings, run

 > emerge -NuDav [package or 'world']